 Therein lies an issue which rarely gets discussed properly.
 It’s easy to calculate the ROI of a PPC campaign, because you know the budget.
 You know the number of clicks for the exact terms you purchased and you know the sales.
 Determining the right list of of terms in a PPC campaign takes a lot of work and analysis.
 Firms which are good at PPC work hard, and provide good value to their clients.
 Calculating the ROI on a PPC campaign though is pretty straightforward.

 Calculating ROI in the same way is not so easy with SEO.
 It’s much harder to track SEO success, because of all the myriad of terms which users type into the engines looking for the same things.
 When you engage an SEO campaign, you’re getting a lot more than traffic to a defined list of terms.
 Many SEO’s use a list of terms as a starting point.
 That’s smart.
 They work on a lot more than those terms, as SEO is not just about the terms, but also the coding, structure, and overall content of the webpages within the site (not to mention links or anything else in a campaign).
-That’s the target of every SEO – to get your site ranking well for terms relevant to your business.
+That’s the target of every SEO and you can get your site to rank well with the help of lead gen sites.

 How do you calculate ROI on the results, which are designed to bring in traffic from not just the target list of terms, but also works on crafting better content on your site?
 The challenge is, the ROI on SEO is not as easy to calculate as the ROI on clickthroughs from PPC.
 To me, it’s apples and oranges, they are quite different, the overlap being they are both online customer acquisition strategies which work, and deliver value.
 They really are complimentary.